 - Probability distributions for continuous random variables: density and distribution functions.

-- Characteristics of continuous random variable: expectancy and variance
+- Characteristics of continuous random variables: expectancy and variance

 - Normal distribution

 - Normal distribution approximation for Binomial and Poisson distributions

 - Other distributions